What is Neuro-ophthalmology?

 Those with disorders relating to neuro-ophthalmology generally start out at their primary eye doctor.
 During an eye examination, your primary eye doctor will be able to refer you to a neuro-ophthalmologist.

-Scott Verni, MD, is a laser cataract surgeon who is also subspecialty trained in neuro ophthalmology.
-He is highly skilled in the diagnosis of these disorders.
-Many patients who come in for an appointment with Dr. Verni have already noticed visual disturbances, or have some degree of vision loss.
-During your appointment, Dr. Verni will determine the cause of your vision loss and you will discuss your treatment options.
+Many patients who come in for an appointment have already noticed visual disturbances, or have some degree of vision loss.
+During your appointment, your provider will determine the cause of your vision loss and you will discuss your treatment options.

 It is important to remember that vision loss due to nerve damage is not reparable.
-In these cases, Dr. Verni will assist you in determining your next steps.
+In these cases, your provider will assist you in determining your next steps.

-During your appointment, our neuro-ophthalmologist will record a detailed account of your medical history and perform a clinical examination.
+During your appointment, your provider will take a detailed account of your medical history and perform a clinical examination.
 You should bring any available CT or MRI images, as well as any other information that could be helpful during your appointment.
 Be sure to bring someone to drive you home, as your eyes will likely be dilated.

-After your examination, a diagnosis and treatment plan will be presented.
-There will be time for you to ask any questions you may have related to your diagnosis.
+After your examination, your provider will reach a diagnosis and create a treatment plan.
+There will be time for you to ask your provider any questions you may have related to your diagnosis.